Dagentic: The Serverless Framework That Makes AI Agents Actually Work in Production

 - 1 final assembly task

 Each component scales independently.
 Each pays only for usage.
+My target moving off always-on architectures: 70-90% cost reduction.

-Traditional frameworks store agent state in memory or files.
-When things crash—and they will—you lose everything.
-I'm designing Dagentic to store every task, result, and decision in a persistent database.
+But cost isn't the real breakthrough.
+It's persistent state.
+Traditional frameworks keep agent state in memory or files; when things crash—and they will—you lose everything.
+Dagentic stores every task, result, and decision in a database, so an agent that dies at 3 AM resumes exactly where it left off.
+No lost work, no intervention.

 Traditional Static Workflow